Privacy Policy

 Post: Privacy Officer, Man of Many Pty Ltd, Level 3, 69 Reservoir Street, Surry Hills NSW 2010

-We will respond to your request within 30 days for requests under Australian law, or one month for requests under GDPR/UK GDPR (extendable by a further two months for complex requests, with notification).
-We may ask you to verify your identity before processing your request.
+What happens next: we will acknowledge your request, ask you to verify your identity (usually by replying from, or confirming control of, the email address linked to your data), log the request, and action it across every system that holds your data.
+We will respond within 30 days for requests under Australian law, or one month for requests under GDPR/UK GDPR (extendable by a further two months for complex requests, with notification).
+Deletion requests also remove you from audience segments within 24 hours of verification and from any future advertising platform exports.
 There is no fee for making a request, unless it is manifestly unfounded or excessive.

 Unsubscribing from Communications